What Is A Hostel? [Traveler’s Guide, FAQ]

 hosteling-international-history-of-hostels.jpg

-In the first half of the 20th century, hostels sprung up from Germany to Eastern Europe, the British Isles and even the United States.
+In the first half of the 20th century, hostels sprung up from Germany to Eastern Europe, the British Isles and the United States.
 The 1960s counterculture movement inspired a large wave of budget travelers, curious to experience lands abroad.
-Hostels opened all over the world in this decade, but especially in Asia.
+Hostels opened all over the world in this decade, especially in Asia.

 These weren’t “youth hostels” however.
 Instead, they became known as “backpacker hostels” - places where travelers from various backgrounds could share ideas and experiences, including food, music and culture.